Metro 2036: A New Metro Game Already In Development

 News by Sabi on Feb 05, 2025

 Metro has had one of the longest runs in the gaming franchise.
 The first Metro game, Metro 2033, was released back in 2010.
-Since then, 4A Games has developed four more titles, the last one being the Metro Exodus, which expanded Sam's narrative and joined Artyom's crew on the Aurora armored train.
+Since then, 4A Games has developed four more titles, the last one being Metro Exodus, which expanded Sam's narrative and joined Artyom's crew on the Aurora armored train.

 Metro 2036, Concept Art, Artyom

-While Metro: Redux Metro featured a great story on Artyom, Metro Exodus was the end of Artyom's story, and Dmitry Glukhovsky, the author of Metro 2033, Metro 2034, and Metro 2035, himself said that Artyom is happy and living in the canon.
-Even though last we heard that Dmitry has begun working on a new project after finishing the books in the Metro series.
+Even though we last heard that Dmitry had begun working on a new project after finishing the Metro series.
 However, word has it that since 4A Games has opted to keep making new Metro games, Dmitry will supposedly be involved in some capacity.

 There have been rumors that the next Metro game will be a multiplayer shooter.
 However, Metro games have consistently been first-person shooters, whether set in the wide world or the Metro underground.
 The next installment will not be a multiplayer letdown since no sane developer would risk losing that fanbase.
 Despite the possibility of a multiplayer mode, the main story remains a first-person shooter.